An arterial stick is the collection of blood from an artery for laboratory testing.

 Blood sample - arterial

-Kim HT.
+Eiting E, Kim HT.
 Arterial puncture and cannulation.
-In: Roberts JR, ed.
-Roberts and Hedges' Clinical Procedures in Emergency Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 20.
+In: Roberts JR, Custalow CB, Thomsen TW, eds.
+Roberts and Hedges' Clinical Procedures in Emergency Medicine and Acute Care.
+7th ed.
+Philadelphia, PA: Elsevier; 2019:chap 20.

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.